 Telegram’s security issues are well-known.
-In December 2019, dozens of Russians saw their Telegram accounts hacked which meant that the snoopers probably read their secret messages and group conversations.
-Similarly, it is alleged that thousands of Telegram accounts were spied on during the protests in Hong Kong last year.
+In December 2019, dozens of Russians saw their Telegram accounts hacked, which meant that the snoops probably read their private messages and group conversations.
+Similarly, it is alleged that thousands of Telegram accounts were spied on during protests in Hong Kong in 2019.

 There are problems within Telegram’s security architecture, too.
 The company uses an in-house cryptography protocol known as MTProto rather than an open-source version.
 Its reliance on a proprietary encryption version means the protocol hasn’t been independently verified by security experts.
 What’s more, the service hasn’t voluntarily offered to have it audited either.
 Another mysterious decision.

-These developments are enough to make anyone with a Telegram account nervous and fearful for their privacy and security.
-Read on to discover how to delete Telegram safely and securely.
+These developments are enough to make anyone who uses Telegram fearful for their privacy and security.
+Read on to discover how to delete your Telegram account safely and securely.

-Before you delete your Telegram account, you should be aware that it’s not possible to recover any of your messages, groups, channels, or contacts if you proceed.
-Deactivating your Telegram account is a permanent decision—even if you sign up for the app again, your old chats and contacts won’t be restored.
+There is no option to temporarily deactivate your Telegram account.
+Before you delete your Telegram account, you should also be aware that it’s not possible to recover any of your messages, media, groups, channels, or contacts if you proceed.
+Deleting your Telegram account is a permanent decision—even if you sign up for the app again, your old chats and contacts won’t be restored.

-If you wish to proceed with deleting your Telegram account, then there are two ways of going about it.
+If you want to delete your Telegram account, then there are two ways of going about it.

 Option 1: Choose the self-destruct setting

-Unfortunately, there is no option to permanently delete Telegram within the app.
-Your recourse in this case is to choose a “self-destruct” option which will deactivate your Telegram account after a period of inactivity.
-That means if you don’t log into your Telegram account within that time, it will automatically disable.
+Unfortunately, there is no option to delete a Telegram account permanently within the mobile app.
+In this case, you can choose a “self-destruct” option which will delete your Telegram account—along with all your contacts and messages—after a period of inactivity.
+That means if you don’t log into your Telegram account within that time, it will automatically be deleted.